“Hi. How are you?” is a question we ask ourselves and others daily, but this question rarely returns a response of

 customers and communities.

-Our mission closely aligns with that of the International WELL Building Standard (IWBI), governing body for
+Our mission closely aligns with that of the International WELL Building Institute (IWBI), governing body

-WELL, and we feel a strong connection with their message.
-We both want to provide what is best for people.
+for WELL, and we feel a strong connection with their message.
+We both want to provide what is best for

-By providing educational opportunities and partnering with IWBI, we seek to promote progress in the built
+people.
+By providing educational opportunities and partnering with IWBI, we seek to promote progress in the

 Connect with a WELL specialist for any project questions or just to chat about WELL